scottmas/create-typed-sdk/readme.md

 })();
 ```

-#### 3. Automagically create an SDK for consumers of your backend
+### 3. Automagically create an SDK for consumers of your backend

-When creating the SDK, you must define the rules and transport that will allow a simple object path (like `accounts.GET.getById`) and an argument to be translated an actual request.
+Note: When creating the SDK, you must define the rules and transport that will allow a simple object path (like `accounts.GET.getById`) and an argument to be translated an actual request.

 ```typescript
 // sdk.tsx